JersonMraz/user-management-system/Backend/README.md

 - Refresh tokens are stored in HTTP-only cookies

 ## Developer
-This project was developed by [Your Name]
+This project was developed by Clifford Alferez and Jerson Sullano

 ## License
 This project is licensed under the MIT License.